robinadaptor/robinadaptor.github.io/renish/index.md

 2019, Nov, Renish is listed on Chamber Ex.

 ***
+## Contribution

+This system is `the first POS blockchain systems to be an airdrop system based on blockchain`.
+And this system has enabled the permanent preservation of digital assets.
+It is the system that preserved and resurrected the digital asset using blockchain hibernating for one year (about 10 months).

+This ensures the permanent preservation of blockchain digital assets and helps protect against counterfeiting of assets by proving between blockchain holders.[`policy`](https://github.com/robinadaptor/help/blob/master/systempolicy.md)

+***
 ## Donations

 Robin project manages and develops cryptocurrency coins.
 For many community members, Robin project provides more quality applications and leads the blockchain culture soundly.
 All development is done as a donation, and when a certain donation is completed, we will gradually develop applications for coin holders.
 Thank you.